MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-G-Livestock-Improvement/part-145-National-Poultry-Improvement-Plan-Breeding-Poultry/subpart-A-General-Provisions/section-145.14.md

 2 In making determinations of exposure, the State Inspector shall evaluate both evidence proving that exposure occurred and circumstances indicating a high probability of contacts with: infected wild birds; contaminated feed or waste; or birds, equipment, supplies, or persons from or exposed to flocks infected with *S. pullorum* or *S. gallinarum.*

-(i) The taking of blood samples - performed by or in the presence of a State Inspector - from all birds on premises exposed to birds, equipment, supplies, or personnel from the primary breeding flock during the period when the State Inspector determined that exposure to *S. pullorum* or *S. gallinarum* occurred.2
+(i) The taking of blood samples—performed by or in the presence of a State Inspector—from all birds on premises exposed to birds, equipment, supplies, or personnel from the primary breeding flock during the period when the State Inspector determined that exposure to *S. pullorum* or *S. gallinarum* occurred.2

-(ii) The banding of all birds of these premises - performed or physically supervised by a State Inspector - in order to identify any bird that tests positive; and
+(ii) The banding of all birds of these premises—performed or physically supervised by a State Inspector—in order to identify any bird that tests positive; and

 (iii) The testing of blood samples at an authorized laboratory using an official blood test named in paragraph (a)(1) of this section.